An investment in knowledge always pays the best interest.— Benjamin Franklin

 - ETF prices may differ significantly from the underlying net asset values.

 Mutual Fund Companies

-The prospectus lists the name of the investment adviser, their location, the term of their contract, and their principle duties and responsibilities.
-Their typical management fee is ½% of the funds assets.
+The prospectus lists the name of the investment adviser, their location, the term of their contract, and their principal duties and responsibilities.
+Their typical management fee is ½% of the fund's assets.